Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum time in days below previous high water mark of 473 days in the last 5 years of SPDR Select Sector Fund - Utilities, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of SPDR Select Sector Fund - Utilities is 473 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: